scorbotneural/scorbotneural.github.io/pages/resources.md

 ---
-layout: category
+layout: page
-title: Project Video
+title: About
-category: resources
-permalink: /resources
+permalink: /about
 ---

-#Uploading...
+The following link is a demonstration video for the Scorbot robotic arm project. uploading...